Welcome to the IMM Virtual Writing Assistant!

 The Review of Literature is NOT the place for personal information, as that chapter is more of a synopsis of the other experts’ opinions as they pertain to your topic.

 Some students are unclear about the difference between the Discussion and Review of Literature.
 In a nutshell, the Review of Literature is JUST what the experts say about your topic, without any analysis or commentary from you.
-You save the analysis and commentary for the Discussion as you put the pieces together to argue your point and support your statement of purpose.
+You save the analysis and commentary for the Discussion as you put the pieces together to support your paper’s topic.

 The purpose of the Review of Literature is to give us a synopsis for each source you studied, as it pertains to your subject.
 You will need to write one to four paragraphs in order to tell readers each expert’s opinion/research on your topic.
 This is where you showcase what your authors have to say about your topic with minimal commentary, which lays the groundwork for your Discussion––a bit like dropping clues in a mystery book.
 This is not the place, however, for your personal experiences.

 Our thesis and dissertation handbooks say it is fine to include your personal experiences in the Discussion, but the caveat is that you pull your sources into it.
-The Discussion is a “meaningful” conversation about your topic and how what you have read is supporting your statement of purpose.
+The Discussion is a “meaningful” conversation about your topic and how what you have read is supporting your paper’s purpose.

 What this means is you are telling readers what your sources have to say about a point you are making, and then you may corroborate it with your own experiences; or visa-versa, telling readers your own experiences, and then comparing it to what your sources said in the Review of literature.
 When using your own personal experiences and beliefs in the Discussion, it should be a melding of both your experiences and opinions with that of the sources who are backing you up point-by-point.